Symmetry deduction from spectral fluctuations in complex quantum systems

 In what follows, spectra from $m$ independent blocks are superposed, and its distribution of $k$-th order spacing ratios is denoted by $P^k(r,\beta,m)$.
 We consider only $\beta=1$.
 For the special case involving NN ratios, we denote $P^1(r,\beta,1) = P(r,\beta)$.
 The motivation for considering higher-order fluctuation statistics arises from a seminal result conjectured in Ref. \cite{dyson} and proved by Gunson \cite{gunson} for the case of circular ensembles of RMT.
 If two independent spectra from the circular orthogonal ensemble (COE) are superposed, upon integrating out every alternate eigenvalue, the joint probability distribution of the remaining eigenvalues follow circular unitary ensemble (CUE) statistics.
 In terms of higher-order measures, this result states that the second order statistics of two superposed COE spectra converges to NN statistics of CUE.
 This is reflected in the distribution of spacings and spacing ratios as well.
 In the limit of large matrix dimensions, this result holds for Gaussian ensembles too yielding $P^2(r,1,2)=P(r,2)$ for two superposed spectra.
-This may be generalized for the superposition of $m$ GOE spectra as
+If the order of each of the $m$ GOE matrices is the same, then this may be generalized for the superposition of $m$ GOE spectra as

 implying that its $k$-th order spacing ratio distribution converges to NN statistics $P(r,\beta')$ with $\beta'=k$.
-Equation \ref{maineqn} is the main result of the paper.
-In contrast to this, irrespective of how many {\it uncorrelated} spectra are superposed corresponding to integrable systems, the $k$-th order spacing ratio distribution can be obtained (details in supplementary information \cite{supp}) as
+Equation \ref{maineqn} is the main result of the paper, and is well supported by numerical experiments involving a small number of mixed symmetries (up to $m=5$).
+In contrast, irrespective of how many {\it uncorrelated} spectra are superposed corresponding to integrable systems, the $k$-th order spacing ratio distribution can be obtained (details in supplementary information \cite{supp}) as

 For $k=1$, this reduces to $\frac{1}{(1+r)^2}$, the correct limit for the NN spacing ratio for uncorrelated spectra.
 We note that Eq. \ref{maineqn} is reminiscent of a scaling relation reported recently in Ref. \cite{tekur}.